Printed From: Alex Table Tennis - MyTableTennis.NET

 Blank verse: Whew!
 What can I say?
 This may well be the best thing you've ever posted, Berndt.
 I applaud both your style and your sentiment.
 And it's on topic!

-berndt_mann wrote:
+Originally posted by berndt_mann berndt_mann wrote:

-And what doth it become a man Who strives to gain the highest prize Through devious means, fair play disdaining?
+And what doth it become a man

 And how well can he sleep o' nights?
-When conscience calls, no reply receiving.
-How can he live, virtue bereft?

 And where to hide, from honor, truth?
-No vale nor valley can conceal Nor that which vice to virtue pays.

 Tassie, you will note however that when I pointed out that Berndt shivered before he whined, it suggested winter, juxtaposed with possibly a deep loathing.
 So certainly my verse has an intentional seasonal element in it (perhaps referring time spent in Ohio as opposed to Tucson, or simply Berndt's known horror at what the sport became).
 Also, there is a distinct contrast, between the universe of inverted rubber users and the caveat that this would never include Berndt.
 Is there possibly more of a kireji than a word like caveat?
 I don't think so.
 I think that one certainly passes the test of haiku-ness.

 My second effort about the ITTF lacks reference to seasons, again intentional because I find them corrupt and incompetent at all times of the year.
 A seasonal element in a verse about them might be letting them off the hook.
-(Also ITTF already has four syllables which completely hoses me ).
+(Also ITTF already has four syllables which completely hoses me Cry).
 There is a contrast between the question "are they crazy?" the impression that some of their BS might suggest and the reality that "they are crazy like a fox and making off like bandits".

 I liked Berndt's blank verse also.